pip-services/pip-services-docs/content/en/dart/messaging/queues/message_queue.md

 Opens the component.

 `@override`
-> Future open(String correlationId)
+> Future open(String? correlationId)

-- **correlationId**: String - (optional) transaction id used to trace execution through the call chain.
+- **correlationId**: String? - (optional) transaction id used to trace execution through the call chain.

 #### sendAsObject
 Sends an object into the queue.
 Before sending it, the object is converted into a JSON string and wrapped in a [MessageEnvelope](../message_envelope).

 `@override`
-> Future sendAsObject(String correlationId, String messageType, message)
+> Future sendAsObject(String? correlationId, String messageType, message)

-- **correlationId**: String - (optional) transaction id used to trace execution through the call chain.
+- **correlationId**: String? - (optional) transaction id used to trace execution through the call chain.
 - **messageType**: String - message type
 - **message**: dynamic - object value to be sent